Bannon partners had history of cashing in on Trump movement

 “Democrats love a good political witch hunt before the elections,” he wrote.

-Bannon picked up on that charge on his podcast, “War Room,” on Friday, hardly sounding like someone who only hours earlier was charged with fraud and money laundering, crimes that carry up to 20 years in prison.
+Bannon picked up on that charge on his politics podcast, “War Room,” on Friday, hardly sounding like someone who only hours earlier was charged with fraud and money laundering, crimes that carry up to 20 years in prison.

 “This was to stop and intimidate people that want to talk about the wall.
-This is to stop and intimidate people that have President Trump’s back on building the wall,” said Bannon, who has pleaded not guilty.
+This is to stop and intimidate people that have President Trump’s back on building the wall,” Bannon said.
 “This is a political hit job.”

 As for Kolfage, he called him “an American hero.”